st3llabr1/essays/Latimer_Draft/README.md

 As one might expect, Latimer's home contained loving mementos of his family life and ample evidence of his lifelong activities in the arts, music, and literature.
 Also among Latimer's effects were letters from African American notables ==Richard Greener=={Q7329434}, ==Victoria Earle Mathews=={Q7926692}, Booker T. Washington, ==Samuel Scottron=={Q7412436}, William Ferris, Frederick Douglass, and Haiti's Bishop James Theodore Holly.
 There were also warm letters from Latimer's European American professional associates, including his former employer ==Hiram Maxim=={Q315601}, his last employers Edwin Hammer & Elmer Schwarz, and fellow members of the ==Edison Pioneers=={Q4363182} E A. Wardlaw and W. R Meadowcroft.

-.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/elevatr.jpg left width=70% caption="Elevator Suspension System, 1881"

 A smaller collection of drawings, dated between 1880 and 1885, is held by the Smithsonian's Department of Electricity and Modern Physics.
 In addition, materials related to Lewis Latimer can be found in the [William J. Hammer Collection](https://sova.si.edu/search/within/NMAH.AC.0069/?q=latimer&t=W&o=doc_position) at the Smithsonian archives; at the Henry Ford Library and Archives at Greenfield Village in Dearborn, Michigan; at the [Edison National Historic Site](https://npgallery.nps.gov/EDIS/SearchResults?allFields=lewis+latimer&allFieldsFormat=AllWords&view=grid&PageSize=24&Filters=none) in West Orange, New Jersey; and at the [Bridgeport Public Library](https://bportlibrary.org/hc/african-american-heritage/louis-latimer/) in Connecticut.
 From all these sources, it is possible to reconstruct at least an outline of the rich tapestry that was Latimer's life.
-After leaving Boston, Latimer arrived in Bridgeport, Connecticut [MAP] shortly after his thirty-first birthday.
+After leaving Boston, Latimer arrived in Bridgeport, Connecticut shortly after his thirty-first birthday.
 He immediately set about making himself useful in the technical community of this busy seaport.
 Although his stay in Bridgeport was brief, it proved to be a turning point in his career.

-.ve-map Q49174 right 9 width=60%
+.ve-map Q49174 8 marker right width=60% caption="Bridgeport, Connecticut"

 It is said that fortune favors the prepared mind.
 While in Boston, Lewis Latimer had prepared himself for a technical career, and in Bridgeport a combination of circumstances led him into the young electrical utility industry as an employee of Hiram Stevens Maxim, then chief engineer at the U.S. Electric Lighting Company.
 In later years, he recalled his first meeting with Maxim, who later went on to international fame for inventing the fully automatic machine gun:

 >*"In 1879 I . . . was at work in a machine shop doing a short job of mechanical drawing, when a stranger came in and expressed himself as delighted to find a draughtsman, as he had for weeks been looking for one to make some Pattent Office drawings for him, this stranger proved to be Sir Hiram Maxim of gun fame, altho he was up to that time plain Hiram Maxim.
 He was at this time chief engineer and inventor of the U.S. Electric Lighting Co, and he engaged me there and then to become his draughtsman and private secretary.
 Within a week from the time we first met I was installed in Mr. Maxim's office busily following my vocation of mechanical draughtsman, and aquainting myself with every branch of electric incandescent light construction and operation."*[^5]

+.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/bulb2.jpg left width=70% caption="Incandescent Electric Lamp, 1880"

 At about the time Latimer began work at U.S. Electric Lighting (March, 1880), he was elected to membership in Bridgeport's Scientific Society, an organization to which Maxim and other local notables also belonged.
 In a paper presented to the Society in May, Latimer argued that art and science were closely related; he continued to personify the relationship throughout his life, as his restless creativity found outlet in music, literature, and fine art, as well as in technical inventions.[^6]